 These numbers are likely even higher today.

-This crisis leads to dehydration, infections, and serious sanitation issues.
-Children suffer from skin conditions and developmental problems.
+This crisis leads to dehydration, hygiene issues, infections, and serious sanitation issues.
 Women and girls face menstrual hygiene challenges, privacy concerns and safety risks.

 I believe that a photo edit should align with the geography being portrayed and the general character of the people within the project.
 When this harmony is achieved, the narrative power of the images increases, complementing the photographs taken.
 This geography is primarily defined by harsh light, where contrast is much more pronounced as a result.
 It’s not just the light; the people’s characters in this region are also vivid and contrasting.
 Their emotions are intense, fluctuating, and expressed boldly, much like the identities and political climate of this geography.
 Therefore, I believe photo edits should reflect this spirit, and I have edited them accordingly.